logchan/MostFreedom/README.md

 # MostFreedom
-All pull request will be merged.
+All pull requests will be merged.